 Do you know what’s worse than dealing with negative thoughts?
-Dealing with a negative partner with negative thoughts in negative relationships.
+Dealing with a partner with negative energy in a negative relationship.
 Yes, that’s too many negatives, but that’s the point, too much negativity can be detrimental to a relationship.
-If you are currently in a negative relationship, getting through the day gets harder and harder and you probably find yourself asking, “Is this normal?”
+Unhealthy behaviors in relationships have a way of sucking the energy out of you, making everyday life seem like a struggle.

 What Does A Negative Relationship Feel Like

 How do you differentiate between positive and negative?
 You simply associate it with your feelings, right?
 If something makes you feel good, it is positive, and when you feel hurt or discontent, you know it’s not the right fit for you.
 It is the same with healthy and unhealthy relationships.
 But then, why are things more complicated on that front?
 What is a bad relationship?

 This is because toxic traits in a relationship often hide in plain sight.
 When the cloud of romance engulfs you, your vision is too blurry with the thrill and excitement to see the negative qualities in a partner.
 But as time passes, if you feel like a romantic connection is pushing your existence, individuality, and happiness to the edge, you are likely in a negative partnership.
 Staying in a bad relationship can leave you with:

 - Lack of self-worth

 - Trust and commitment issues

 - Feeling invalid and unappreciated